Highway (NASDAQ:HIHO) Share Price Crosses Above Two Hundred Day Moving Average of $0.00

 The company has a market cap of $10.21 million, a price-to-earnings ratio of 42.26 and a beta of 0.35.
 The firm’s 50 day moving average price is $2.96.

-A hedge fund recently raised its stake in Highway stock.
-Cambridge Investment Research Advisors Inc. boosted its holdings in Highway Holdings Limited (NASDAQ:HIHO – Get Rating) by 11.8% during the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 142,146 shares of the industrial products company’s stock after acquiring an additional 15,014 shares during the quarter.
-Cambridge Investment Research Advisors Inc. owned 3.53% of Highway worth $583,000 at the end of the most recent quarter.
-22.66% of the stock is owned by institutional investors.
+A hedge fund recently bought a new stake in Highway stock.
+Citadel Advisors LLC bought a new stake in Highway Holdings Limited (NASDAQ:HIHO – Get Rating) during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The firm bought 11,069 shares of the industrial products company’s stock, valued at approximately $44,000.
+Citadel Advisors LLC owned 0.27% of Highway at the end of the most recent reporting period.
+Hedge funds and other institutional investors own 22.66% of the company’s stock.

 Highway Company Profile (NASDAQ:HIHO)